 Classroom location is in Salem, Oregon at the Child Welfare Partnership office.
 If you prefer to participate via Live Video Streaming, please select that option at registration for each course.
 Please note that reliable, high speed Internet connection is required to participate via Live Stream.

-Mental health professionals who earn the Certificate of Completion are part of a core group of clinicians available to serve adoptive and foster families throughout Oregon.
-The Directory is available on the Oregon Post Adoption Resource Center (ORPARC) website, www.orparc.org
+Mental Health professionals who earn the Certificate of Completion are part of a core group of clinicians available to serve adoptive, foster, and relative families throughout Oregon.
+A directory of Mental Health professionals who have completed this training certificate is available here.

 Continuing Education Hours